 McCabe’s varied experiences, both on campus and off, made him a natural fit for a student-leadership role with Engaged Cornell, an initiative seeded in 2014 that fosters community-engaged learning among Cornellians.

 Mike Bishop, director of student leadership in the Office of Engagement Initiatives, said McCabe was part of a “start-up” advisory group composed of 24 students, which helped shape the Certificate in Engaged Leadership curriculum in 2016.
 McCabe also served for two years as an Engaged Ambassador, one of ten students who facilitate dialogues, distribute financial resources, market the program, and mentor current participants.
 Engaged Ambassadors also provide feedback that continues to develop the program.

 “Conor has been a role model to the other Engaged Ambassadors, embodying the ethos of engaged leadership that our office promotes,” said Bishop.

-McCabe said Bishop helped him develop professional leadership skills, and he credits another mentor, Mike Hoffman, executive director of the Cornell Institute for Climate Smart Solutions, with providing formative off-campus learning experiences.
+McCabe said Bishop helped him develop professional leadership skills, and he credits another mentor, Mike Hoffmann, executive director of the Cornell Institute for Climate Smart Solutions, with providing formative off-campus learning experiences.

-Hoffman led the January 2017 climate change study that gave McCabe his learning opportunity in Vietnam.
-And, in March, Hoffman nominated McCabe to travel to Washington, DC, to advocate for increased federal funding of land-grant university extension programs—the same programs he benefited from, growing up in Oregon and studying at Cornell.
+Hoffmann led the January 2017 climate change study that gave McCabe his learning opportunity in Vietnam.
+And, in March, Hoffmann nominated McCabe to travel to Washington, DC, to advocate for increased federal funding of land-grant university extension programs—the same programs he benefited from, growing up in Oregon and studying at Cornell.

 Taking it into the world